-The target for Orkney District is 270 visits per year to be carried out by the Community Safety Advocate (CSA), and another 30 visits to be carried out by staff from the local stations.
-Per quarter that target is 75 total, therefore, as you can see we are on target for Quarter one.
+The target for Orkney District is 300 visits per year to be carried out by the Community Safety Advocate (CSA) and staff from the local stations.
+Per quarter that target is 75 total, therefore, as you can see we are well above the target for Quarter three.